sunil-ta/fsds_aws/README.md

 The following techniques have been used:

  - Linear regression
+ - Decision Tree
+ - Random Forest
+ - Random Search CV
+ - Grid Search CV

 ## Steps performed
  - We prepare and clean the data.
 We check and impute for missing values.
  - Features are generated and the variables are checked for correlation.
  - Multiple sampling techinuqies are evaluated.
 The data set is split into train and test.
  - All the above said modelling techniques are tried and evaluated.
 The final metric used to evaluate is mean squared error.

+## Download the .whl or tar.gz file for the package.
+Open your terminal and navigate to the directory where the file is located.

 ## Command to activate the environment